Poonehmgh/ft_transcendence/documentation/Gateways.md

 | get a new message just sent | updateMessage | SendMessageDTO |

 For creating a dm chat name format is name1:name2

+Probably should write a callback for users who got connected to chat for it to be displayed instantly